microsoft/dstoolkit-AOAIFlaskApp/README.md

 # Project

 # Introduction
-This repo supplements the Azure OpenAI one-pager by providing code examples of some of the functionalities of OpenAI e.g. text summarisation, NLP to code, text classification, text similarity and document search.
+This repo supplements the Azure OpenAI one-pager by providing code examples of some of the functionalities of OpenAI e.g. text summarisation, NLP to code, text classification, text similarity, document search and more.
 OpenAI APIs are used in place of Azure's OpenAI APIs until access to AOAI has been granted.

 # Getting Started
 1.	create a virtual environment locally